casualcore/casual/middleware/gateway/docs/protocol.md

 resource.id           | int         | 4           | uint64       | 8            | RM id of the resource
 flags                 | int         | 4           | uint64       | 8            | XA flags to be forward to the resource

-#### common::message::transaction::resource::domain::prepare::Reply
+#### common::message::transaction::resource::prepare::Reply

 Sent to and received from other domains when one domain wants to prepare a transaction.

-message type: 5301
+message type: 5202

 role name             | native type | native size | network type | network size | description
 --------------------- | ----------- | ----------- | ------------ | ------------ | -------------------------------------------------------------------